robertpiosik/CodeWebChat/README.md

 Implement a subtract function.
 ```

-Once the response is ready, all changes can be integrated in a fully revertible way.
+Once the response is ready, changes can be integrated in a fully revertible way.

 ## Browser integration